BalliAsghar/Repairx/README.md

 # RepairX

-RepairX is a mobile app that helps shops manage their repair jobs.
+RepairX is a app that helps shops manage their repair jobs.
 The front end is built with React. while the back end is built with NodeJS.

 ## Tech Stack